 Before we go into any detail, let’s lay down the foundations of this blog and a good place to start is by knowing what a soakaway crate is and what a rubble soakaway system is.

 A soakaway crate can be identified as a plastic crate that lets water filter through the soil at a rate where there is no standing water.
-Meaning that standing water won’t linger long enough to create a problem such as putting too much pressure on the underground drainage systems.
+Meaning that standing water won’t linger long enough to create a problem such as putting too much pressure on the underground drainage pipe systems.

 Drainage crates have a plastic framework that comes in different sizes.
 Inside of the plastic framework there is a grid-like formation which both creates a high tensile strength while allowing the water to pass through and drain away into the ground.
 The reason the crates are designed in this manner is because if the water soaks into the ground too quickly it will cause flooding, so the design makes it so that the water will soak away at a bearable rate and stop any clogging or build up that could cause problems down the line.

 Next let’s go over what exactly a rubble soakaway system is.
 A rubble soakaway system is simply rubble that has been put into an excavated hole to create the same effect as a soakaway crate, in the sense that it is in place to slow down the filtration of water.

 Hopefully, that clears up any confusion between the two systems.
 Now we can begin looking further into them.